Prevailing thermally-pulsing-asymptotic-giant branch stars in the near-infrared rest-frame spectra of distant quiescent galaxies: towards robust galaxy ages and masses: Spectral fit and model setup

 \section{Spectral fit and model setup}

 To derive the physical properties of each QG, we adopted a custom IDL code \citep{Gobat+12}, as in \cite{Lu+25}, to fit the aperture-corrected 1D spectra, accounting for the final resolution of each SPS model.
-The spectral fitting configuration follows \cite{Lu+25}, including a delayed exponentially declining SFH ($\propto (t/\tau^2)e^{-t/\tau}$, i.e., delayed-$\tau$ model), the \cite{Calzetti+2000} attenuation law, and the chosen IMF. \cite{Lu+25} have confirmed that adopting different dust laws does not significantly affect the derived best-fit physical parameters.
-For each galaxy, the fit is first explored over a wide, coarse grid and repeated several times to identify a narrow convergence range.
-The final fit adopts the same SSP grids shown in Table~\ref{ex_tabD:SSP_grid}, as in Supplementary Table 2 of \cite{Lu+25}, including age, metallicity, $\tau$, and redshift ($\Delta z = 0.001$).
+The spectral fitting configuration follows \cite{Lu+25}, including a delayed exponentially declining SFH ($\propto (t/\tau^2)e^{-t/\tau}$, i.e., delayed-$\tau$ model), the \cite{Calzetti+2000} attenuation law, and the chosen IMF. \cite{Lu+25} have confirmed that adopting different dust laws does not significantly affect the derived best-fit physical parameters, { consistent with our robustness tests presented in Appendix~\ref{AppendixE.2}.} For each galaxy, the fit is first explored over a wide, coarse grid and repeated several times to identify a narrow convergence range.
+The final fit adopts the SSP grids shown in Table~\ref{ex_tabG:SSP_grid}, { similar to those in} Supplementary Table 2 of \cite{Lu+25}, including age, metallicity, $\tau$, and redshift ($\Delta z = 0.001$).
 Figure~\ref{ext_figD:SED_ex} shows the best spectral fits for galaxy ID=9322 using the M13 (left), BC03 (middle), and C09 (right) models.

 The best-fit physical properties derived for each galaxy using a specific SPS model include the stellar mass ($\log M_*/M_\odot$, assuming a \citealt{Chabrier+03} IMF), mass-weighted age ($t$), metallicity ($Z/Z_\odot$), and dust attenuation (A$_{\rm v}$).
 Table~\ref{ext_tabD:list} lists the best-fit results obtained with the M13 model.
-The 3$\sigma$ uncertainties are estimated from the $\chi^2$ distribution.
+The 3$\sigma$ uncertainties are estimated from the $\chi^2$ distribution. { All best-fit ages remain below the age of the Universe at their corresponding redshifts.}

 {D\arabic{figure}}